 Karnataka’s New Industrial Policy for 2020-25: What Should India-Bound Foreign Investors Expect

-Late last week, on July 23, the state cabinet of the Karnataka government approved the New Industrial Policy for 2020-25.
+Last year, on July 23, the state cabinet of the Karnataka government approved the New Industrial Policy for 2020-25.

-Overall, the new industrial policy seeks to attract investment worth INR 5 trillion (approx. US$66.89 billion).
+Overall, the new industrial policy seeks to attract investments worth INR 5 trillion (approx. US$66.89 billion).
 The sectors encouraged include automobiles and auto components, pharmaceuticals, medical devices, knowledge-based industries, electric vehicles, and logistics, among others.

 What is the focus of Karnataka’s new industrial policy?

-The new policy will facilitate greater investments in advanced manufacturing, research and development (R&D) and innovation and aims to the create at least 2 million jobs.
+The new policy will facilitate greater investments in advanced manufacturing, research and development (R&D), and innovation and aims to the create at least 2 million jobs.